vmware-samples/cloud-native-storage-self-service-manager/docs/book/deployment/oauth2.md

 2. In provided oauth2 [deployment yaml](../../../deploy/oauth2/deploy-template.yaml) that uses Gitlab as an example, update the provider, client-id & client-secret arguments with corresponding values from your registered OAuth application.
 Check [oauth2-proxy documentation](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider/#gitlab-auth-provider) for configuration for each provider.

+### Add authorized users for the application
+* Add users who can invoke the APIs by editing the application config.
+In provided oauth2 [deployment yaml](../../../deploy/oauth2/deploy-template.yaml), update the `allowedUsers` field in `cnsmanager-config` configmap definition.
+It accepts a list of comma-separated values.

 ### Deploy the application
-* After preparing the config, use the following command to deploy CNS manager on the cluster.
+* Use the following command to deploy CNS manager on the cluster.

 ```
 > cd deploy